Dolores Claman: Career

-In the 1950s, Claman composed music for ITV while living in Britain and also wrote songs for West End musical revues.
+In the 1950s while living in Britain, Claman composed music for ITV and wrote songs for West End musical revues.
 She later moved to Toronto with her writing partner and husband, lyricist Richard Morris.
 Together they composed over 3,000 commercial jingles in a 30-year period and won more than 40 awards internationally for their work.
-Claman's two best-known songs, "A Place to Stand" and "The Hockey Theme", were orchestrated by Jerry Toth who, along with his brother Rudy Toth and composer Richard Morris, all worked together at Quartet Productions from 1965-1970.
+Claman's two best-known compositions, "A Place to Stand" and "The Hockey Theme", were also orchestrated by Jerry Toth.
+He, his brother Rudy Toth, and Richard Morris all worked together at Quartet Productions from 1965 until 1970.

-Claman commenced legal action against the CBC in 2004, alleging the network had made unauthorized use of "The Hockey Theme" in various programs, including NHL Centre Ice, and by selling it as a cellular phone ringtone and using it outside of Canada.
-On 9 June 2008 it was announced that Claman had sold the rights to the song to private broadcaster CTV.
-The majority owner of The Sports Network, which also broadcasts hockey games, acquired the rights to the song in perpetuity after an announcement by the CBC that a deal between the public broadcaster and Claman could not be reached.
+Claman commenced legal action against the CBC in 2004, alleging that the network had been making unauthorized use of "The Hockey Theme" in many ways over a long period of time.
+Among the allegations were the network's long-term non-payment of normal licensing fees; use of the music in many programs not covered by their agreement with her, including NHL Centre Ice; renaming her composition to make it look as if the network owned it; selling it as a cellular phone ringtone; and using it outside of Canada after agreeing not to.
+On 9 June 2008, it was announced that Claman had sold the rights to the music to private broadcaster CTV.
+The majority owner of The Sports Network, which also broadcasts hockey games, acquired those rights in perpetuity after an announcement by the CBC that a deal between the public broadcaster and Claman could not be reached.

 The popularity of "The Hockey Theme" resulted in many children sending letters and pictures to Claman over the years.
 On 20 June 2016, Claman was awarded the Cultural Impact Award for "The Hockey Theme" at the SOCAN Awards in Toronto.

 Personal life

-Claman married Richard Morris in 1957.
-They met while she was living in London, and they remained legally married until her death though separated.
-He resided in Spain and she continued to reside in London.
-Together, they had a daughter: Madeleine and a son Michael.
-Claman died on 17 July 2021 in Spain.
-She was 94, and suffered from dementia in the two years prior to her death.
+Claman met Richard Morris while she was living in London, England, and they married in 1957.
+Together, they had a daughter Madeleine and a son Michael.
+They remained legally married until her death, though they had separated; he resided in Spain, and she continued to reside in London.
+Claman died on 17 July 2021, in Spain.
+She was 94 and had suffered from dementia in the two years prior to her death.